-- SAT mathematics score of 440 or greater within five years from date of application (if exam was taken prior to March 2016) - New SAT (after March 2016) Math score of 24 or greater within five years from date of application - ACT mathematics score of 18 or greater within five years from date of application - Transfer credit which satisfies the Quantitative Skills (Area A2) group in the core curriculum - Successful completion of LSS mathematics sequence at an accredited college within two years

-- from date of application - Placement scores (without any course attempts) may be used for up to two years from test date. - An unsuccessful attempt (any grade below a "C") of a college-level math course which satisfies the Quantitative Skills (Area A2) group in the core curriculum (GMC equivalent) from an accredited college within the past two years places the student back in college-level math without retesting or further evaluation.
+- GED score of 165 or higher out of 200 on Mathematical Reasoning College Ready Test. - SAT mathematics score of 440 or greater within five years from date of application (if exam was taken prior to March 2016) - New SAT (after March 2016) Math score of 24 or greater within five years from date of application - ACT mathematics score of 18 or greater within five years from date of application - Transfer credit which satisfies the Quantitative Skills (Area A2) group in the core curriculum - Successful completion of LSS mathematics sequence at an accredited college within two years from date of application - Placement scores (without any course attempts) may be used for up to two years from test date. - An unsuccessful attempt (any grade below a "C") of a college-level math course which satisfies the Quantitative Skills (Area A2) group in the core curriculum (GMC equivalent) from an accredited college within the past two years places the student back in college-level math without retesting or further evaluation.